borgmatic-collective/borgmatic/docs/how-to/snapshot-your-filesystems.md

 like particular datasets to be backed up only for particular configuration files, use the `source_directories` option instead of the user property.

+<span class="minilink minilink-addedin">New in version 1.9.11</span> borgmatic
+won't snapshot datasets with the `canmount=off` property, which is often set on datasets that only serve as a container for other datasets.
+Use `zfs get canmount datasetname` to see the `canmount` value for a dataset.

 During a backup, borgmatic automatically snapshots these discovered datasets (non-recursively), temporarily mounts the snapshots within its [runtime directory](https://torsion.org/borgmatic/docs/how-to/backup-your-databases/#runtime-directory),